techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 -- Output:
 -- foo 123
 -- bar 456
+--
-for key, value in pairs(demoTable) do print(key .. " " .. value)
+-- Note that nil values are skipped for key, value in pairs(demoTable) do print(key .. " " .. value)
 end